NASA-IMPACT/veda-config/docs/frontmatter/layer.md

 **id**
 `string`
-Id of the layer.
+Id of the layer, using lowercase characters and dashes (Example: `no2-monthly-diff`).
 Must be unique in a dataset.

 **stacCol**
 `string`